Six Mile Bottom

+Toponymy

+The hamlet was named in 1801, deriving its name from the six mile distance to Newmarket and its location in a bottom, an archaic term for a valley.

 History

 In the 1790s the only building at Six Mile Bottom was a paddock run by a stable keeper.
 In 1802, a sizeable country house was built nearby.
 Early residents were George and Augusta Leigh, the latter being Lord Byron's half-sister.

 Their residence is now the Country House Hotel, Paddocks House.

 In 1807 the hamlet was the scene for a bare-knuckle fight between John Gully and Bob Gregson in which Gregson was defeated by Gully in a fight in 36 rounds lasting an hour and a quarter.

 There was little additional building until the 1840s, but it grew from there until there were 22 homes housing around 170 people in around 1920, most owned by the Six Mile Bottom estate.

-The hamlet derives its name from its distance from the start of Newmarket Racecourse and because it lies in a valley bottom.

 Six Mile Bottom railway station served the village from the 1860s (by the Newmarket and Chesterford Railway) until 1967.